Mandelbrot Sets Generated from the Riemann Zeta Function

 $$ e^z = \sum_{k=0}^{\infty} \frac{1}{k!}z^k $$ $$ \zeta(s)=\sum_{k=1}^{\infty}\frac{1}{k^s}=\sum_{k=1}^{\infty}e^{-s\log k} $$

-Each point of a Mandelbrot set either converges or diverges to infinity.
-Likewise, the universe either expands forever or eventually collapses.
-Perhaps each point corresponds to a distinct universe.
+Each point in a Mandelbrot set either remains bounded or diverges to infinity.
+In a loose analogy, the universe may also either expand forever or eventually collapse.
+Perhaps each point could be imagined as representing a different universe.

 How the Zeta Function Is Computed

-Because the naïve series converges slowly, we switch between several formulas as needed:
+Because the naïve series converges slowly, the program switches between several formulas as needed:

-Accuracy tests for each formula are summarized here:
+Accuracy tests for these formulas are summarized here:

 Accuracy Comparison of the Algorithms